sword1987cao/ui-inspector-android-viewer/README.md

 #### Overview

 This library is for developers, designers and testers to inspect the UI of an Android app.
-It requires a library be added to the add and a viewer app running on an Android tablet or on a computer.
+It requires a library be added to the app and a viewer app running on an Android tablet or on a computer.

 It works by sending a JSON file containing data about parameters, etc to the viewer app which reconstructs the UI.